 Willow piped in, “Nothing to worry about then?”

 “None,” Giles offered with the shake of his head, “I would appreciated more detailed reports in the future, Buffy.”

 “Huh why?”
 Buffy asked confused, before defending herself, “It was simple.
 Went on patrol.
 Met coleslaw demon.
 Diced coleslaw demon, before smushing it with a giant rock.”

 Clark decided it was time to go.
 He had a lot to think about and maybe share with his mother.
 Book Appreciation Club indeed.Coleslaw

 In the end, Clark was glad he decided to talk to his mother about everything.
-It made the world less lonely, at least one other person, knew of what he was going through.
+It made the world less lonely as at least one other person knew what he was going through.
 It felt good to talk and unsurprisingly, Martha Kent was often offered Clark reasonable suggestions and comfort when he needed it.
 This time was no exception.

 In a stroke of genius, Willow had been invited over for dinner, seeing as her parents were away again.
 Although it was to be a simple small family dinner, going in, Clark and Martha tried to discuss a plan of attack.
 Well, more like a plan for diplomacy.
 Based on what Clark had overheard at the library the previous afternoon, after a full day of avoiding Willow, it’d be good to finally get some things out and in the air.

 Clark answered the door with a nervous smile, “Hey Willow, glad you could make it.”

 “Hey yourself, thanks for having me,” Willow returned with the same nervous smile.
 She knew there was more to the meal too.